HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

   - Firebase
   - reCaptcha
   - forms
-date: 2017-03-23 15:43:04
+date: 2017-03-25 12:58:34
 ---
 ## Introduction
 It's no mystery that we at progblog love Angular 2 and Firebase.
 When Google announced Cloud Functions for Firebase, we just had to try it out!
-In part 1 of this tutorial, we will build the frontend of an over-engineered contact form to learn how use Angular 2's template-driven forms with a slightly reactive approach (more on that later).
+In part one of this tutorial, we will build the frontend of an over-engineered contact form to learn how use Angular 2's template-driven forms with a slightly reactive approach (more on that later).

 [Here](https://pb-contact-form.firebaseapp.com/) is a working preview of the form and [here](https://github.com/dockleryxk/pb-contact-form) is the github repo should you want to clone it.

-In part two we will build the backend, save the submissions in the database, and use Cloud Functions to send an email of the form contents.
+In part two we will build the backend to save the submissions in the database, and use Cloud Functions to send an email of the form contents.
 Keep in mind that this is a simple use case for these tools, and I am using it to show off the potential.
 Check [here](https://firebase.google.com/docs/functions/use-cases) for more in-depth info on use cases for functions.

 ## Prerequisites
 The set up for this app is quite similar to the [Firebase CRUD App Tutorial](https://progblog.io/Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/#Prerequisites), so head over there and follow from the "Prerequisites" section down to and including the "Add Bootstrap to the app for styling" section.
 >**Note:** To stick to conventions, the angular-cli package is now called @angular/cli.
-Install it is like so:
+Install it like so:

 <button class="right copy btn" data-clipboard-target="#cli"><i class="fa fa-clipboard"></i></button><div id='cli'>